MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 ---
-title: "Refactor a Linux app to Azure App Service and database for MySQL"
+title: "Refactor a Linux app to Azure App Service and Azure Database for MySQL"
 description: "Use the Cloud Adoption Framework for Azure to learn how to refactor a Linux service desk app to Azure App Service and Azure Database for MySQL."
 author: BrianBlanchard
 ms.author: brblanch